qianlonghua/BioPIE/README.md

 For NER, Lstm, LstmCrf, Bert, and BertCrf models can be used.
 For RE, Cnn, Lstm, AttLstm, and Bert models can be used.

-Currently,
-Best model are chosen according to performance on validation set.
-Also, early stopping can be applied to improve time efficiency.
+Currently, the performance on the test set at the last epoch is used as the final results.
+Additionally during each training epoch, the performance on the validation and test set are displayed for reference.
+In order to improve time efficiency, "Best" and "early stoping" strategies in terms of performance on the validation set will be adopted later on.

-### prediction
+### Prediction
 The final prediction result is the performance(f1) of the model on test set.
 There are two kinds of performance, instance-level and abstract-level.